Optimal Network Compression: Systemic risk objective

-for some (random) endowments $\xcal: \lcal \to (L^2)^n$.
-That is, given a stress scenario $\xcal: \lcal \to (L^2)^n$, we seek to find the optimal financial network (subject to compression constraints) such that the systemic risk is minimized.
+for some (random) endowments $\xcal: \lcal \to (\LL^2)^n$.
+That is, given a stress scenario $\xcal: \lcal \to (\LL^2)^n$, we seek to find the optimal financial network (subject to compression constraints) such that the systemic risk is minimized.
+In Appendix~\ref{sec:systematic}, a semi-analytic form for these systemic risk measures along the lines as~\cite{BF18comonotonic} is provided under systematic stress scenarios.

 \begin{remark} We wish to highlight two special cases which relate to the notions proposed in~\cite{AOT15} in the uncollateralized $\mu = 0$ setting.
-Fix $X \in (L^2)^n$ such that $X_i \geq 0$ a.s.\ for every bank $i$.
+(In this uncollateralized setting, the number of solvent firms coincides exactly with the number of banks paying in full, i.e., $\Lambda^\# = \Lambda^\scal$.)
+Fix $X \in (\LL^2)^n$ such that $X_i \geq 0$ a.s.\ for every bank $i$.
 In the context of the above general setting, we define the stress scenarios by the random field $\xcal_L \equiv X$ for any $L \in \lcal$. \begin{enumerate} \item Consider the worst-case risk measure $\rho^{\rm WC}(Z) = -\essinf Z$.
 In the notation from \cite{AOT15}, $L$ is more \textbf{resilient} than $\hat L$ if and only if \item Consider the expectation risk measure $\rho^\E(Z) = -\E[Z]$.
 In the notation from \cite{AOT15}, $L$ is more \textbf{stable} than $\hat L$ if and only if \end{enumerate} \cite{AOT15} presents these notions for symmetric systems of banks with i.i.d.\ Bernoulli shocks $X_i$.
-Notably, under such conditions, the number of solvent banks provides the full information on the health of the system; that is, any aggregation function that depends on $(x,L)$ only through the clearing wealths $V(x,L)$, say $\Lambda$, provides the same ordering of liability networks $L,\hat L \in \lcal$ as $\Lambda^\#$:
+Notably, under such conditions, the number of solvent banks provides the full information on the health of the system; that is, any aggregation function that depends on $(x,L)$ only through the clearing payments $p(x,L)$, say $\Lambda$, provides the same ordering of liability networks $L,\hat L \in \lcal$ as $\Lambda^\#$:

 We will revisit these problems, and compare our formulation with that with~\cite{AOT15} further, in Section~\ref{sec:acemoglu} below. \end{remark}